ggsavin/voting-games/project-book/_build/html/_sources/game-implementation.md

 }
 ```

-The world state tracks everything happening in the game and is used for both the history and for rendering the game.
-In the case of game history for [analysis purposes](game-analysis-methodology) the votes are the actual votes that occured in the current phase, unlike observations which contain the previous phases votes.

 The state object is more comprehensive than the observation an agent receives given that this game is represented by a POMDP.
 It was also designed to make parsing game history easier and to render on-screen via `env.render` while debugging early on in the project.

 This state object tracks the following: